ronald808/ronald808.github.io/_posts/2009-07-16-sls-detection.md

 ![SLS image](/assets/images/sls-step1.jpg )

 Due to the geometry of the problem, objects of identical size will cast different shadows depending on their distance to the sensor.
-Near range object will cast short shadows while far range object will cast very long shadows.
-So before we run any image processing algorithm, let's re-sample the image to compensate for shadow length variation (below, left):
+Near range objects cast short shadows while far range object cast very long ones.
+So before we run any image processing algorithm, let's re-sample the image to compensate for shadow length variations (below, left):

 <table>
 <tr>